atg-abhishek/cse-architecture-discussions/README.md

 Weekly calls where everyone goes through a single reading that is agreed upon in the previous week from the AOSA series

-1. One person will be responsible for filling out the [template](Template.md)
+1. One person will be responsible for filling out the [template](Template.md) ahead of the call
+2. Others attending the call are responsible for reviewing the source material before the call.
+2. During the call, the person who compiled the document will give a short presentation followed by the discussion.
-2. During the call, notes will be added to the template document via PRs
+3. During the call, notes will be added to the template document via PRs.
+4. Post call, the presenter will assimilate the notes from the discussion.

 ## Long-run goals